 These are a complete mixture of different types of orchard trees to include both fruit and nuts.
 They include old varieties with a fantastic pedigree, and more modern introductions, often with good disease resistance and superb flavoured fruit.

 All are on vigorous rootstocks and will grow to be large, long-lived trees that provide the maximum opportunity for wildlife food and habitat, and will hopefully provide food and drink for us!

 Orchard trees in traditional orchards such as these can be expected to live for many decades, even hundred of years for some fruit such as pears.
 As the trees age, they decay and hollow out providing a special home for rare wildlife including the Noble Chafer beetle.

 You'll find extensive new hedge planting at our sites.

 The benefits of hedges are numerous.
 They can be thought of as linear, woodland edges and are a fantastic wildlife food source and habitat for insects, mammals and birds.
 They provide shelter, shade and help prevent soil erosion.

 Our hedges are planted with a wide variety of native species to include Birch, Willow, Hazel, Cherry, Thorn and Field Maple.
 At various locations we will allow trees to grow on as standards at a level much higher than the rest of the hedge line.

-We will let our hedges blossom, berry-up, and burgeon before regenerating them, after a decade or so, with the ancient art of hedgelaying.
-This is one of the best long-term approaches to sustainable hedge management.
+We will let our hedges blossom, berry-up, and burgeon before regenerating them, after a decade or so, with the ancient arts of coppicing and hedgelaying.
+These are the best long-term approaches to sustainable hedge management.